Time: 3:30pm ET - ●

 - offering ISM content, quick tips, and tools via LinkedIn, YouTube, and Twitter.

-Amy has served educational institutions for more than 15 years, as an educator at the public secondary and post-secondary levels; as Director of Advancement leading admission, marketing communications and development; and as an enrollment management consultant and school culture coach for private-independent schools.
+Amy has served educational institutions for more than 15 years.
+She was an educator at the public secondary and post-secondary levels; acted as Director of Advancement, leading admission, marketing communications and development; and functioned as an enrollment management consultant and school culture coach for private-independent schools.

 Amy has led workshops on behalf of CASE-NAIS, FCIS, NCAIS, AMS, ACIS, EMA, and AISGW.

 She holds a number of K-12 education credentials:

 - Educational leadership and secondary English education certification, with gifted education endorsement